EESSI/github-action-eessi/README.md

       shell: bash
 ```

 The action also supports the use of [`direnv`](https://direnv.net/), which allows you to define a software environment inside a `.envrc` file in your repository.
 Coupled with EESSI, this can provide a complete build environment for your project.
-An example of a `.envrc` can be found in https://github.com/EESSI/github-action-eessi/blob/main/.envrc .
+An example of a `.envrc` file can be found in https://github.com/EESSI/github-action-eessi/blob/main/.envrc .

 ## Limitations